ultrazohm/ultrazohm_sw/docs/source/hardware/carrier_board/retrofit_options.rst

 The following 3D rendering shows the affected slots and test pads (NB: slot D5 thus not shown here):

 .. image:: pictures/adretro3d.png
+   :width: 50 %

-To connect the above pads to GND,
+To connect the above pads to GND:

 * select a suitable "GND spot" close to the pad(s), i.e.,